Thomas Medwin: Life of Shelley

 Medwin returned to Heidelberg from a visit to London and Horsham in time for the 1848 Revolution that swept through Germany.
 He and Caroline de Crespigny took flight to a more peaceable Weinsberg in Wurttemberg.
 He continued to work there, producing some poetry and translations for his host, Justinus Kerner, to whom in 1854 he published a poem.
 He returned to Heidelberg the same year and published a further poetry volume, The Nugae.
 This was international in content, with original poems and translations in Greek, Latin, English, and German.
 A further book of poetry published in 1862 in Heidelberg was entitled Odds and Ends, with translations from Catullus, Virgil, Horace and Scaliger, and additional poems by Caroline de Crespigny, who died shortly before its publication.
+The critical interest in these publications beyond Heidelberg was virtually non-existence.
+Indeed Odds and Ends is believed to have been a limited run of just 90 copies.